 - Put yourself in the place of the people who surround your property.
 Will they view your project as an enhancement or unexpected change? - How might your project impact traffic or pedestrian safety in the area? - Does your project enhance or complement existing

-- neighborhood character or does it contrast with what surrounds it? - Will your project alter the natural landscape, impact views, etc.? - Might your project reduce the sense of privacy for a neighboring property owner?
+- Will your project alter the natural landscape, impact views, etc.? - Might your project reduce the sense of privacy for a neighboring property owner?

 Ways to respond to concerns